Optimal enzyme rhythms in cells: Optimal enzyme profiles

-\myparagraph{\ \\Optimally adapted enzyme profiles} Our static reference state is optimal against static enzyme changes, but it may still be improvable by spontaneous enzyme rhythms.
-If it is, there will be an incentive for such rhythms.
-Otherwise, enzyme rhythms can only be promoted by external rhythms.
-Given an external perturbation -- a static shift $\Delta \xb$ or a rhythm $\xt$ -- what will be the optimal enzyme profile look like?
-To compute this profile, we consider the fitness landscape $F(\duvb,\uvt)$ given by Eq.~(\ref{eq:deltafexpansion}), assume an external perturbation $\xv(t)$, and determine the enzyme profile (defined by parameters $\duvb$ and $\uvt$) that maximises $\Ftemp$.
-Without perturbation, the system remains in the reference state (with $\duvb=\uvt=0$) because this is the optimum point.
-A static perturbation $\dxvb$ changes the fitness landscape and displaces the optimum point $\uvb$.
-If the new optimum is still within the constraints (e.g., no enzyme levels become negative), the displacement $\duvb^{\rm opt}$ yields the optimal enzyme adaptation (Figure \ref{fig:Guulandscape} (b)).
-Adaptations to periodic perturbations can be found in a similar way: an external rhythm with amplitude vector $\xvt$ displaces the optimum point by $\uvt^{\rm opt}$ (in the space of amplitude vectors $\uvt$), and the vector $\uvt^{\rm opt}$ describes the amplitudes and phases of the optimal enzyme profile.
-In both cases, the optimal profile is computed by maximising Eq.~(\ref{eq:deltafexpansion}) at given perturbations $\dxvb$ or $\xvt$.
-If there are no further constraints, the bracket terms for static and periodic shifts can be optimised separately.
-Then, a static perturbation $\dxvb$ promotes a static adaptation
+\myparagraph{\ \\Optimally adapted enzyme profiles} If an external parameter shift $\Delta \xb$ or an external rhythm $\xt$ is applied to our reference state, how should the (static or periodic) enzyme profile be optimally adapted?
+The expansion formula (\ref{eq:deltafexpansion}) helps us answer this question.
+To compute the profile, we consider the fitness landscape $F(\devb,\esymbolvt)$, approximate it by Eq.~(\ref{eq:deltafexpansion}), consider an external perturbation $\xv(t)$, and determine the optimal curve parameters (in vectors $\devb$ and $\esymbolvt$) that

+under the constraint $\devb \ge - \evb$.
+Without external perturbation, the system should stay in the reference state (with $\devb=\esymbolvt=0$) because this state is a local fitness optimum\footnote{Here we make two extra assumptions (which we will drop below): first, we assume that the reference state is economically stable against spontaneous enzyme oscillations of any frequency; and second, that all enzymes in the reference state are active; that is, the reference state is an interior optimum with respect to static enzyme activities $\evb$ (Figure \ref{fig:Guulandscape} (a)).
+A more general case, reference states with inactive enzymes, will be discussed below.}.
+With a static perturbation $\dxvb$, the fitness landscape changes and the optimum moves.
+If the new optimum $\evb$ respects all constraints (e.g.~if all enzyme levels remain positive), the displacement $\devb^{\rm opt}$ yields the optimal enzyme adaptations (Figure \ref{fig:Guulandscape} (b)).
+Optimal adaptations to periodic perturbations are computed similarly: an external rhythm with amplitude profile $\xvt$ displaces the optimum by $\esymbolvt^{\rm opt}$ (in the space of amplitude profiles $\esymbolvt$), the vector of amplitudes and phases of the optimal enzyme profile.
+In both cases, the optimal enzyme profile follows from maximising Eq.~(\ref{eq:deltafexpansion}) with the perturbation $\dxvb$ or $\xvt$.
+If there are no no further active constraints, each of the bracket terms (for static and periodic shifts) can be optimised separately.
+A static perturbation $\dxvb$ promotes a static adaptation